adarshkumarsingh83/reactjs/DOCUMENT/REACTJS_COMPONENTTS_README.md

 * it can maintaine the private intnal state
 * return html which is descibe a ui
 * this is extended from React.Component class
-* it has render() method which return the htmnl as ui
+* it has render() method which return the htmnl as ui or null
 ---
 * Example
 * Welcome.js